No conflict of interest by Attorney-General and Deputy Attorney-General: Indranee

 “Would this have been resolved in courts in two weeks?
 Would a special select committee have been constituted, called witnesses, analysed the problem, submitted a report in two weeks?”

-Dr Janil also said the special select committee is an organ empowered by Parliament, so it was ironic for members to suggest that Parliament is the wrong platform.
+Dr Puthucheary also said the special select committee is an organ empowered by Parliament, so it was ironic for members to suggest that Parliament is the wrong platform.

 “How can we say it is better than parliament if we say that there is something fundamentally wrong with Parliament?
 Yes, the special select committee has time and space and opportunity to gather more evidence and go into details but it has been given those powers by Parliament and ultimately provides a report to Parliament and the actions taken on its recommendations are done by Parliament.
 So if we are going to choose these routes, the one thing we cannot do is to say that Parliament is not an appropriate place to deal with these matters.”